ardalis/ardalis-com-gatsby/src/pages/blog/support-for-value-objects-in-csharp.md

 ## Consistency and the Explicit Dependencies Principle

 At this point I'm trained to know that everywhere I see code that instantiates an object and then immediately follows that with assignments in {...} that it's performing property initialization.
-I know that property initialization works with, well, properties, and further that these properties must have accessible setters in order for this to work.
+I know that property initialization works with, well, properties, and further that these properties must have accessible setters in order for this to work. **NOTE from 2024: `init` was introduced to support this in C# 9 in 2021**

-I also know that classes that need certain things in order to be valid should generally take them in via their constructor.
+I also know that classes that need certain things in order to be valid should **generally take them in via their constructor**.
 This follows the [Explicit Dependencies Principle](https://deviq.com/explicit-dependencies-principle/) and results in better, more intention-revealing classes.
 It also avoids the issue of classes that are in an invalid state for some period of time between when they're instantiated and when they've been properly initialized by setting certain properties or calling certain methods, none of which is self-documenting within the language.
 The thing about constructors is that they must be called and as a class author I can specify exactly which constructors are available, ensuring that code creating instances of my class will do so properly.
 For example, if I have a rule that all InsurancePolicy instances must have a PolicyNumber, I can create a constructor that takes in (and assigns) PolicyNumber and not offer a default constructor.
 That doesn't mean InsurancePolicy is immutable, but it communicates and enforces my design rule, ensuring there is never a policy without a number in my system.
 Similarly if I have a service that requires some dependency, for instance an ICustomerNotifier, I can again request this through the constructor and make it very clear this is something this type needs and ensure the type cannot be created without the client providing it.

-Thus, when I look at client code for a class, if I see that it's using object initializers instead of a constructor, I (currently) conclude that the type being created must be mutable.
+Thus, when I look at client code for a class, if I see that it's using object initializers instead of a constructor, I (currently in 2018) conclude that the type being created must be mutable.
 Currently implemented immutable types are not created using object initializers.
 I can't do this, for instance:

 ```csharp
 var appointmentDate = new DateTime